 - catch.errors (DEPRECATED) determines whether errors are caught and returned with other results.
 When TRUE, all computations are attempted and output contains both errors and successfully completed results.
-When FALSE, the job is terminated as soon as the first error is hit and only the error message is returned (no results); this is the default behavior of the parent packages, e.g., parallel, snow, foreach. - stop.on.error controls whether the job stops after an error is thrown.
-When TRUE, the output contains all successfully completed results up to and including the error.
-When FALSE, all computations are attempted and successful results are returned along with any error messages. - The bpok(x) function returns a logical() vector that is FALSE for any jobs that threw an error.
+When FALSE, the job is terminated as soon as the first error is hit and only the error message is returned (no results); this is the default behavior of the parent packages, e.g., parallel, snow, foreach. - stop.on.error A logical.
+Stops all jobs as soon as one job fails or wait for all jobs to terminate.
+When FALSE, the return value is a list of successful results along with error messages as 'conditions'. - The bpok(x) function returns a logical() vector that is FALSE for any jobs that threw an error.
 The input x is a list output from a bpapply function such as bplapply or bpmapply.

 logging: When log = TRUE the futile.logger package is loaded on the workers.
-All log messages written in the futile.logger format are captured by the logging mechanism and returned real-time (i.e., as each task completes) instead of after all jobs have finished.
+All log messages written in the futile.logger format are captured by the logging mechanism and returned in real-time (i.e., as each task completes) instead of after all jobs have finished.